abe-winter/abe-winter.github.io/_posts/2020-01-14-self-serve.md

 One of my on-hold activities was to read about citi's executive leadership team.
 There's nothing resembling the CTO or head of product at a real tech company.
 Their CEO for global consumer banking came up through commercial banking.
 The one tech person is described as a 'head of enterprise infrastructure', doesn't have a C title, and came out of their institutional clients group.

 This is a room full of people who are used to selling products that are too big to fail i.e. can afford to mostly suck.
+Every interaction I had with citi this weekend sucked, and I suspect this is true for every person or business unfortunate enough to do business with them.

-This wide gap between stripe-quality customer service and the war crime version practiced by citi would, in any industry other than healthcare or banking, cause them to rapidly get left in the dust.
+This wide gap between stripe-quality customer service and the war crime version practiced by citi would, in any industry other than healthcare or banking, cause citi to rapidly get left in the dust.

 There must be many others like me.
 If you sum up the hours of wasted life, inept banks are committing mass murder.
 Better self-serve really matters.
 I'll be undwinding this crisis for weeks.